GamePrep/Coach-Mobile-Frontend/README.md

 # Coach-Mobile-Frontend

-The root of the Players SPA is at SPAP.js
+The root of the Coaches SPA is at SPAC.js